sharnajh/VR_CPR_Training/README.md

 # Pre-CPR procedures (the user is the person conducting the CPR in the simulation):
 -The user looks around and checks to see if there is a person in need of CPR ( in a life threatening situation).

 -After identifying the patient, the user checks to see if the patient is breathing.

-   	 -The user then should tap and check if patient responds (moves/talks) -The user should then check if the patient is breathing properly.
+-The user then should tap and check if patient responds (moves/talks)

+-The user should then check if the patient is breathing properly.

 -Even before conducting the CPR, the first thing the user should do is to acquire a phone and call 911 for immediate emergency care as soon as possible.

 -After that, the user should check patient's pulse ( for max 10 seconds )

 -If the user is unsure about the pulse, or cannot locate the pulse, the user should immediately start the CPR.

-# CPR procedures:
+# CPR procedures implemented in the project :
 -The user should be beside the patient. (the patient should lay horizontally in front of the user).

--The patient should be laid on a flat surface (floor, bed, etc) -The user should remove clothes from the patient’s chest area to conduct the CPR effectively without obstructions.
+-The patient should be laid on a flat surface (floor, bed, etc)

+-The user should remove clothes from the patient’s chest area to conduct the CPR effectively without obstructions.

 -The user should have the correct hand position and posture for the chest compressions.

 1. Heel of 1 hand should be on the breastbone (between the nipples)

 2. The other hand should be on top of the first hand, fingers should be interlaced.

 3. Make sure that the pressure applied is from the heels of the hand (not the fingers)

+4.The user needs to make sure that the chest compressions  must  be at least 2 inches, and not above 2.4 inches.

+-Also, the user  should maintain a compression rate of 100-120 compressions per minute.

+-After each compression, the user should make sure the chest rises up completely, before starting a new compression.